isi-see/plant-to-do/README.md

 ---------
 ### _About the Author_
-Isabell Seeger is a computational linguist with big tech experience who is currently in the process of getting a MLIS - Master of Libraty & Information Science.
+Isabell Seeger is a computational linguist with big tech experience who is currently in the process of getting a MLIS - Master of Library & Information Science.
 She dabbles in R and Python, but is not normally a developer.
 She has an interest in web publishing and design.
 This is her first full-stack app project.
 She definitely learned a lot here.

 _Code or data adapted from other sources is specified in the source code and linked._